web-engineering/web-engineering-textbook/source/dependencies.md

 If this all goes horribly wrong you are in "dependency hell": you can't find the right versions of gems to make your code work again on a new machine or after an update.

-### bundler saves us
+### Escape from Depencency Hell

 ![bundler](images/bundler-small.png)

-Bundler is the name of the tool that saves us from dependency hell.
+Bundler is the name of the ruby tool that solves this problem for ruby.
 Bundler is itself a gem, so you install it with `gem install bundler`.
 Beware: the command you will be using called `bundle`, not bundler.